 Welp, we can cross one huge name off the Cubs’ 2024 wish list.
 As first reported by Carlos Baerga and subsequently confirmed by other outlets, the Red Sox have agreed to an 11-year, $332 million extension with third baseman Rafael Devers.
+I guess it’s technically a 10-year, $313.5 million deal because they had already settled on a $17.5 million arbitration salary for 2023.
 This follows reports that the two sides were galaxies apart, which spurred speculation that the Sox could trade their star.

 Confirmed: The Boston #RedSox have signed Rafael Devers to an 11-year, $332 million contract extension, as Carlos Baerga first reported.

 — Bob Nightengale (@BNightengale) January 4, 2023